Volkswagen shuts production in Tennessee assembly plant after fire

-DETROIT, July 13 (Reuters) - Volkswagen AG (VOWG_p.DE) said on Tuesday it shut down production at its Chattanooga, Tennessee, assembly plant due to a fire, but is scheduled to resume work there on Wednesday.
+DETROIT (Reuters) - Volkswagen AG said on Tuesday it shut down production at its Chattanooga, Tennessee, assembly plant due to a fire, but is scheduled to resume work there on Wednesday.

 Some employees were treated for smoke inhalation but no one was seriously injured by the fire, which was extinguished shortly after 9 am ET, a spokesman said.
 The cause of the fire is under investigation.